 The climate movement really has its work cut out for it.
 But given that we really don’t have a choice, this then is our burden.
 So how do we do it?
 We know we need to communicate effectively, and spread the word of the climate crisis.
 In combination with civil action, this has the potential to generate the critical mass needed to change the world.

 We do however need to be mindful of how we communicate this message.
 For those of us who have been following the climate crisis for awhile now, we might fall into a panic.
 While this is totally understandable given the circumstances, it will not help further public adoption.

 On the one hand, we should be panicking!
 It will help stimulate the sense of urgency needed to drive change.
 As explained in John Kotter’s analysis of leading change successfully (above diagram), we need that urgency to break free of “business as usual“.
 Our current path of overconsumption and severe environmental depletion & degradation is clearly unsustainable.

 On the other hand, we win over a skeptic and manipulated public opinion that is resistive to change.
 We can’t do this by simply sounding the alarming and bombarding them with facts and data (as much as I’d love to see way more of this).
 We have to somehow win over their hearts and minds with a compelling narrative that will stimulate their empathy and common sense of humanity.

-That’s where Maya Angelou’s poignant message provides powerful guidance.
-As she explains, “I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”
+That’s where Maya Angelou comes in.
+Her poignant message provides powerful guidance for approaching difficult topics.
+As Ms. Angelou explains, “I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”
 We cannot simply tell others to stop doing something, and hope that they will.
 Instead, we can offer an alternate path.
 Provide a vision of a sustainable future that appeals to their reason and emotion.